mikksexy/Data-Analytics-course-work/README.md

 ```
 </details>

-### 4. A player's match statistics from last 3 months on each map
+### 4. A player's map based statistics from last 3 months
 <details>
 <summary>Click to see the query</summary>